HOGENT-frontendweb/webservices-cursus/6-validatie/index.md

     switch (true) {
       case message.includes('place_id'):
         throw ServiceError.conflict(
-          'This place is still linked to transactions', );
+          'This place does not exist or is still linked to transactions', );
       case message.includes('user_id'):
         throw ServiceError.conflict(
-          'This user is still linked to transactions', );
+          'This user does not exist or is still linked to transactions', );
     }
   }